Welcome to Checking In, a series of posts dedicated to the places we stay when we travel

 I’m hungry.

 That’s… not a question.
-But the quickest way to be satiated is to head down to Parterre by walking through the garden.
+But the quickest way to be satiated is to head down to Parterre (now closed) by walking through the garden.
 Beyond that, some great neighborhood options are Perly’s, Stella’s Grocery, and Restaurant Adarra.

 What types of rooms are available?